MicrosoftDocs/learn/learn-pr/azure/automate-azure-infrastructure-change-reviews-using-bicep-github/includes/6-exercise-create-ephemeral-environments-pull-requests.md

   1. Select **Delete** and follow the prompts.
   1. Select **Deleted applications** to permanently delete the app registration.

+  > [!IMPORTANT]
-  > [!TIP] It's possible to have duplicate App registration and service principal names.
+  > It's possible to have duplicate App registration and service principal names.
 It's recommended to verify the application ID to make sure you're deleting the correct resource.